geosolutions-it/geoserver/geoserver/doc/en/user/source/webadmin/index.rst

 * The :ref:`config_contact` page sets the public contact information available in the Capabilities document of the WMS server.

-* The :guilabel:`About GeoServer` section provides links to the GeoServer documentation, homepage and bug tracker. **You do not need to be logged into GeoServer to access this page.**
+* The :ref:`about` section provides links to the GeoServer documentation, homepage and bug tracker.

+  **You do not need to be logged into GeoServer to access this page.**

 Data
 ----

 The :ref:`Data` section contains configuration options for all the different data-related settings.

 * The :ref:`Layer Preview <layerpreview>` page provides links to layer previews in various output formats, including the common OpenLayers and KML formats.
-This page helps to visually verify and explore the configuration of a particular layer. **You do not need to be logged into GeoServer to access the Layer Preview.**
+This page helps to visually verify and explore the configuration of a particular layer.

+  **You do not need to be logged into GeoServer to access the Layer Preview.**

 * The :ref:`Workspaces <data_webadmin_workspaces>` page displays a list of workspaces, with the ability to add, edit, and delete.
 Also shows which workspace is the default for the server.